asg-dev/order-management-nodejs/README.md

     npm install -g nodemon

-Once the app is started, mongodb connection will be established and log `MongoDB Connected` will be prited to the console.
+Once the app is started, mongodb connection will be established and a log statement `MongoDB Connected` will be printed to the console.

 The app will be accessible in `http://localhost:3000/`